Terry's Texas Rangers: Major battles and shock troops

-Now a part of the Army of Tennessee led by General Braxton Bragg, the Texans' riding and shooting skills often caused them to be used as shock troops.
+As part of the Army of Tennessee led by General Braxton Bragg, the Texans' riding and shooting skills often led to their use as shock troops.
 Their first major action was at the Battle of Shiloh, where they distinguished themselves.
 They also supported Nathan Bedford Forrest's cavalry during the Battle of Murfreesboro.
-After that, they were sent behind enemy lines to harass the enemy and break their lines of communication.
-They were engaged in all three of the Battles of Chattanooga, the Battle of Chickamauga, the Knoxville Campaign, and the Atlanta Campaign.
+Afterward, they were sent behind enemy lines to harass the enemy and disrupt their lines of communication.
+They were engaged in all three phases of the Battles of Chattanooga, the Battle of Chickamauga, the Knoxville Campaign, and the Atlanta campaign.

-The Rangers' ability in harassing the enemy was often called upon against William Tecumseh Sherman.
+The Rangers' ability to harass the enemy was frequently utilized against William Tecumseh Sherman.
 By July 1864, Sherman's army had reached Atlanta.
-On July 30, Terry's Texas Rangers met the troops of Union Col. E. M. McCook, and defeated them.
-They then undertook to destroy the railway lines, though with little lasting effect.
+On July 30, Terry's Texas Rangers met the troops of Union Col. E. M. McCook and defeated them.
+They then attempted to destroy railway lines, though with little lasting effect.
 Following the loss of Atlanta, the regiment harassed the flanks of Sherman's force as it marched through Georgia, although by then the Confederacy lacked the strength to stop him.
-Their last engagement was at the Battle of Bentonville, where they made their final charge, losing three of their officers: Gustave Cook, the regimental colonel since Harrison had been promoted, Lieutenant Colonel Christian, and Major Jarmon.
-The regiment surrendered on April 26, 1865, with the rest of the Army of Tennessee.
+Their last engagement was at the Battle of Bentonville, where they made their final charge, losing three officers: Gustave Cook, who had been the regimental colonel since Harrison's promotion, Lieutenant Colonel Christian, and Major Jarmon.
+Declining to surrender with the rest of the Army of Tennessee on April 26, 1865, the Rangers made their way south in an effort to link up with other Confederates who had yet to surrender.
+Ultimately, they returned to Texas in small groups without formally surrendering.
+On May 1, 1865, the regiment led a raid on a Confederate commissary and quartermaster in Washington, Georgia.